vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Sun Feb 26 02:39:56 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 23.06 release, generated as on Mon Feb 27 02:33:30 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER